VagabondAzulien/VagabondAzulien.github.io/_drafts/halvar.md

 “You fight with conviction, Haakonson,” she spit, as blood ran from her mouth.
 “Beware my father’s fang, manling.
 He will devour your gods.”
-The light faded from the great beast, as the last fog of its breath faded into the cold night air.
+The light faded from the great beast, as the last fog of its breath disappeared into the cold night air.

 The two men made haste to the village.
 The night now silent.